dendronhq/dendron-site/vault/dendron.topic.publish.cook.github.md

 - Follow the instructions [here](https://pages.github.com/) to create a repository named `{username}.github.io` where `{username}` is your username on Github

 ### Add your notes
-Navigate to your existing [[Dendron workspace|dendron.ref.workspace]].
+Navigate to your existing [[Dendron workspace|dendron.topic.workspace]].
 Follow instructions provided by github to push your workspace to github.

 ![](https://foundation-prod-assetspublic53c57cce-8cpvgjldwysl.s3-us-west-2.amazonaws.com/assets/images/publishv2.github.jpg)